Rosacea

 More information about rosacea can be found here.

-A new article of mine was published on fitundgesund.at on the subject of rosacea.
+An article of Dr. Bisschoff was published on fitundgesund.at on the subject of rosacea.

 Published in „Krone“ Gesund from 17 October 2020.